-The Admin Interface, new in 4.0 is a new front end to AppDaemon that allows you to monitor it's inner workings such as thread activity, registered callbacks and entities.
+The updated admin Interface, new in 4.2.0 is a front end to AppDaemon that allows you to monitor it's inner workings such as thread activity, registered callbacks and entities.
 Over time it is expected to evolve into a full management tool for AppDaemon allowing the user to configure, troubleshoot and monitor all of AppDaemon's functions.